JadeonLunowhy/jadeonlunowhy.github.io/_pages/about.md

 I am a Computer Science student at Beijing Normal–Hong Kong Baptist University.

-My research interests lie in <span style="color: #b916b0;">Computer Vision</span>, with a particular focus on image generation, diffusion models, and frequency-domain analysis.
+My research interests lie in <span style="color: #b916b0;">Computer Vision</span>, with a particular focus on <span style="color: #b916b0;">image generation</span>, <span style="color: #b916b0;">diffusion models</span>, and <span style="color: #b916b0;">frequency-domain analysis</span>.
 I am interested in understanding how visual information is represented and transformed in the frequency space, especially the roles of low-frequency structure and high-frequency details in generated images.